-The New Build Home Tax Rebate initiative from 2015 to 2018 offered a significant incentive for homeowners constructing new properties.
+Between 2015 and 2018, the New Build Home Tax Rebate initiative offered a significant incentive for homeowners constructing new properties.
 Facilitated by the City, this program provided an Ad Valorem tax rebate on City taxes over a ten-year period.
-During the first year, homeowners enjoyed a full 100% rebate.
+During the first year, homeowners enjoyed a 100 percent rebate.
 The rebate gradually decreased over the subsequent years:

-- 80% reduction in years 2-4,
+- 80% reduction in years 2-4

-- 60% in years 5-7, and
+- 60% in years 5-7

-- 40% in years 8-10.
+- 40% in years 8-10